• Art magazine

 • What long -term consequences does the development of AI on business, politics and everyday life?

-• And how can we make sure that AI is used as an inspiring tool and is not used abusive for manipulation or surveillance?
+• And how can we ensure that AI is used as an inspiring tool and not misused for manipulation or surveillance?

 In the following we explore which perspectives and arguments can provide knowledge or even the first answers.
 Let us also consider standing reasons why the human creativity of the AI will continue to be superior because of its (current) boundaries and weaknesses and why AI should be considered a tool than a threat.